-Don't: - Hold the pointer on!! (you will flatten the batteries)
+Don't: - Hold the pointer on!!

-- Spray the audience.....ouch! - Flash the pointer all over the slide
+- Spray the audience...ouch!

+- Flash the pointer all over the slide

 So In Emergency: If the pointer dies: don't panic.
 A good chairperson will observe and deal with it.
 If not, find a stick, pen, or some long object and use that to point to the screen.
 Don't let this put you off your presentation.
+Try to pretend you are not at all fazed!!

-Pointer use reinforcement
+Pointer use example